GFragniere/CarGame/Readme.md

 end up if you keep the same speed.

 ## Goal
-The objective of the game is to reach the finish line (white squares at the end) without colliding with another player or with a wall (in brown color).
+The objective of the game is to reach the finish line (white squares at the bottom left part of the screen) without colliding with another player or with a wall (in brown color).
 The road is represented by the grey colored square.

 The game is coded in a way that you technically can't make a move that would lead you to lose (i.e. accelerating and making you automatically lose, because you'd have too much speed to stop before a wall), but can be messy in